Andrey Vlasov: Vlasov Movement

-Himmler, the head of the SS, had a negative attitude towards Vlasov and the idea of arming Russian formations.
-For example, in late 1942 he told another SS official who was based in Minsk that Russian collaborators should not be promised a national state and only a liberation from Bolshevism and possibly better living standards.
-He oversaw the creation of the SS-Volunteer Division "Galicia" in October 1943 from Ukrainian volunteers, but that same month he said that Vlasov made him "genuinely anxious."
-Himmler later noted that there were Wehrmacht officers who wanted to give Vlasov a million-man army, and speculated that in the future it could theoretically turn against Germany.
+The head of the SS, had a negative attitude towards Vlasov and the idea of arming Russian formations.
+In late 1942, he told another SS official who was based in Minsk that Russian collaborators should not be promised a national state and only a liberation from Bolshevism and possibly better living standards.
+He oversaw the creation of the SS Division Galicia in October 1943 from Ukrainian volunteers, but that same month he said that Vlasov made him "genuinely anxious."
+Himmler later noted that there were Wehrmacht officers who wanted to give Vlasov a million-man army, and speculated that it could turn against Germany in the future.
 Himmler did not want Vlasov to even be used for propaganda and on another occasion said that Vlasov's ideology "must be intellectually totally annihilated among us."
-Hitler had similar concerns, having said in June 1943 that Vlasov was unneeded, because the Germans "would never build up a Russian army."
+Hitler had similar concerns, having said in June 1943 that Vlasov was not needed, because Germany "would never build up a Russian army."

 It was not until Germany's position was weakened in the spring of 1944 that Himmler began changing his mind, with the encouragement of Gunter d'Alquen and others, and decided to meet with Vlasov.
 Their meeting was scheduled for the evening of 20 July 1944, but was postponed by the assassination attempt against Hitler until 16 September 1944.
 When it happened, Himmler promised Vlasov several Russian divisions.
 Two began to be formed, the 600th Infantry Division in November 1944 and the 650th Infantry Division in January 1945, respectively.
 He also approved the creation of the Committee for the Liberation of the Peoples of Russia (KONR).
 Earlier, in the summer of 1944 Vlasov, who had been depressed after the first few years of failing to get German support for the Russian Liberation Movement, was sent to an SS recovery center in Ruhpolding that was run by Heidi Bielenberg, the widow of an SS officer.
 Several weeks after meeting they decided to get married, even though neither one spoke each other's language and Vlasov probably knew that his first wife was still alive in the Soviet Union.
 This may have been done under the pressure of the SS.
-According to the SS liaison officer assigned to Vlasov's staff, the idea for the marriage came mainly from her, because she liked the idea of her becoming the "first lady" of a future Russian state.
+According to the SS liaison officer assigned to Vlasov's staff, the idea for the marriage came mainly from the SS widow, because she liked the idea of her becoming the "first lady" of a future Russian state.